Bucket List: What are the top tourist attractions to visit in Verona?

-Another source of where the city’s name originated in the legend confirms that the Gallic chieftain named Brenno, the city’s founder, called it Vae Roma.
+Another source of where the city’s name originated in the legend confirms that the Gallic chieftain named Brenno, its founder called it Vae Roma.
 Over time, this name turned to Verona.

 This historic city is two of William Shakespeare’s plays—Romeo and Juliet and The Two Gentlemen of Verona.
-Yearly, tourists flock Verona for its annual fairs, unforgettable shows, artistic heritage, and to celebrate a favorite Shakespearean play.
+Yearly, tourists flock to Verona for its annual fairs, unforgettable shows, artistic heritage, and celebrating a favorite Shakespearean play.

 To create beautiful memories in Verona, here’s a list of the best things to do in this city:

 Also known as the Duomo of Verona, this cathedral was established in the 12th century.
 This cathedral’s intricate designs and precious gems give it a heaven-like aesthetic.

 This Roman Catholic cathedral is dedicated to the Blessed Virgin Mary under Santa Maria Matricolare.

 Located within the Verona Cathedral is the Chapter Library.
 It is one of the world’s oldest libraries that continues to function today.
 In this library, one will find unique and almost ancient books such as the Verona Codex, a list of Roman dioceses, an older version of the Latin Psalter, and many more.

 Find solace and acquire knowledge from the “Queen of ecclesiastical collections” by browsing the Chapter Library shelves.

 During Roman times, this area was used as a forum where performances were watched back in the days.
 Today, Piazza Delle Erbe has marketplaces abundant in souvenirs and trinkets.

 Its west side features the Baroque Palazzo Maffei, symbolic statues of different Greek gods.
 Take picture-perfect photos and bring memories back home when visiting Piazza Delle Erbe.